-Reasons why one could lack capacity to give consent due to a physical condition include, but are not limited to, consumption of drugs or alcohol (voluntarily or involuntarily) or being in a state of unconsciousness, sleep, or other state in which the person is unaware that sexual activity is occurring.
+Consent is not present when an individual does not have the capacity to give consent.
+Inability to give consent can be due a physical or mental condition, or the age of consent as defined by law.
+Things that can impair the ability to give consent include, but are not limited to, disability, the voluntary or involuntary consumption of drugs or alcohol, unconsciousness, sleep, or where the person is unaware that sexual activity is occurring.